cv/crab/README.md

     gem install crab

 And you should be good to go.
-To make sure everything is ok, try:
+To make sure everything is OK, try:

     crab -h